 Four medical students and one nursing student spent time interviewing many local agencies, physicians, families, and organizations closest to the asthmatic population.
 Their research was presented to the CHNA5 group on October 31.
 The summary of their findings included the need to incorporate more cessation resources and classes in the region, providing proper education for inhalers and nebulizers, having better established translation services and resources for non-English speaking families, and an increased look at poor housing conditions as they relate to asthmatic conditions.

-Student Presentation can be found here (Opens in PowerPoint).
+The 2014 student presentation can be found here (Opens in PowerPoint).

-Mental Health: Harrington continues to hire new psychiatrists and mental health clinicians, many who are bi-lingual, to expand access to mental and behavioral health services across South Central Massachusetts.
+Harrington continues to hire new psychiatrists and mental health clinicians, many who are bi-lingual, to expand access to mental and behavioral health services across South Central Massachusetts.
 There is recognizable need for additional clinics, as well as barriers in public transportation.

 We have some of the most robust programs in the region, including substance abuse and recovery, Suboxone clinics, and partial hospitalization programs, which can allow individual to successfully detox without losing their jobs or families.